53 Different Types of Beetles in Michigan

 42. Mottled Tortoise Beetle

-The Mottled Tortoise Beetle is one of the many types of beetles in Michigan.
+The Mottled Tortoise Beetle is one of Michigan’s many types of beetles.
 It is found throughout the Michigan States and Canada, though it can be more common in the Great Lakes region.

 It has a brown body with orange-red spots on its elytra (wing covers).
 The Mottled Tortoise Beetle’s larvae are voracious predators that feed on small snails, slugs, and earthworms.